NUCS349/hw6-neural-networks/problems.tex.md

 13. (0.5 points) Convolutional layers produce outputs that are of different size than their input by representing more than one input pixel with each node.
 If a 2D convolutional layer has `3` channels, batch size `16`, input size `(32, 32)`, padding `(4, 8)`, dilation `(1, 1)`, kernel size `(8, 4)`, and stride `(2, 2)`, what is the output size of the layer?

 14. (0.5 point) Combining convolutional layers with fully connected layers can provide a boon in scenarios involving learning from images.
 Using your same `train`, `valid`, and `test` DogSet  11, replace each of your first two hidden layers with a convolutional layer.
 When you call the PyTorch convolutional layer function, leave all of the arguments to their default settings except for kernel size and stride.
+Determine reasonable values of kernel size and stride for each layer and report what you chose.
+Tell us how many connections (weights) this network has.

 *QUESTION: IS THE NUMBER OF CHANNELS DEFAULT A REASONABLE ONE?
 DO YOU JUST GET 1?
 IS THAT WHAT WE WANT?
 DO WE NEED TO PICK SOMETHING FOR THEM ?
 (SEE PREVIOUS PARAGRAPH) ALSO, WHAT ARE THE POINT VALUES FOR REPORTING YOUR KERNEL SIZE VS MAKING THE GRAPH?

-Determine reasonable values of kernel size and stride for each layer and report what you chose.

 15. (1 point) Train your convolutional model on DogSet.
 After every epoch, record three things: the loss of your model on the training set, the loss of your model on the validation set, and the accuracy of your model on the validation set.